 For example, the product team may want to review his current customer success process or delve deeper into a prospect’s experience through a sales timeline.
-Whatever company choice, the customer journey map is customizable and needs to evolve to meet its business needs.
+Whatever company choice, the CJM is customizable and needs to evolve to meet its business needs.

 Mapping several diverse customer journeys upon many buyer personas is a very time-consuming assignment.
 Once the product team has created a map, it needs a way to deliver a personalized Omnichannel customer experience based on the map.

-So if the product team is serious about creating customer journey maps, they need to invest in software that can save them the hassle.
-The Customer Journey, Map creation tool, is typically included with marketing automation software.
+So if the product team is serious about creating a map, they need to invest in software that can save them the hassle.
+The CJM creation tool is typically included with marketing automation software.
 Companies can quickly create customized customer journeys and automate marketing actions using any software.
 It will take company marketing automation efforts to the next level.

-The first thing company needs to do to create a map is select the journey it wants to represent.
-It depends on company organization, goals, and customers.
+The first thing a company needs to do to create a map is select the journey it wants to represent.
+It depends on the company’s organization, goals, and customers.
 The company has to choose a journey to share goals between the team and customers.
 The next step is to do research and gather insights.
 The most effective way is to talk to the user.